 pip install croniter

-croniter provides iteration for datetime object with cron like format
+croniter provides iteration for the datetime object with a cron like format.

 To uninstall a package run:

 pip uninstall package_name

 To list installed packages:

 To list outdated packages:

 Package Version Latest Type ------------- ------- ------ ----- cryptography 1.7.1 2.2.2 wheel enum34 1.1.6 1.1.6 wheel idna 2.2 2.7 wheel ipaddress 1.0.17 1.0.22 wheel keyring 10.1 13.0.0 wheel keyrings.alt 1.3 3.1 wheel pip 9.0.1 10.0.1 wheel pyasn1 0.1.9 0.4.3 wheel pycrypto 2.6.1 2.6.1 sdist pygobject 3.22.0 3.28.3 sdist pyxdg 0.25 0.26 wheel SecretStorage 2.3.1 2.3.1 sdist setuptools 33.1.1 39.2.0 wheel six 1.10.0 1.11.0 wheel wheel 0.29.0 0.31.1 wheel